 The AIMORES Blender takes sleek kitchen appliances to another level.
 This blender not only offers peak performance, but it also looks good.
 The blender base is jet black with an LED-lit digital display panel, and the stainless steel blades look good and perform well.

-It offers 6 speeds to tackle its 3 main menu items: smoothies, juice, and ice cream.
+The AIMORES offers six speeds to tackle three main menu items: smoothies, juice, and ice cream.
 The speed and function controls are intuitive, programmable, and highly effective.
 And did we mention the power behind this blender?
-Blending at 1100 watts, the force alone is enough to either heat up a soup or whip cold ingredients into ice cream.
+Blending at 1100 watts, the force alone is enough to either heat up soup or whip cold ingredients into ice cream.
 The 75-ounce pitcher can make up to nine servings per batch.

 - Digital display panel